zio/zio/docs/datatypes/concurrency/ref.md

 ## Operations
-Though `Ref` has many operations, here we will introduce the most important, or common ones.
+Though `Ref` has many operations, here we will introduce the most common and important ones.

 ### make
 `Ref` is never empty, it always contains something.
 We can create a `Ref` by providing the initial value to its `make` method, a constructor of the `Ref` data type.
 We should pass an **immutable value** of type `A` to the constructor, and it returns an `UIO[Ref[A]]` value: